0xProject/0x-monorepo/packages/sol-trace/README.md

 ## @0x/sol-trace

-Prints code traces when revert happens.
+Prints a stack trace when a revert is encountered.

 ### Read the [Documentation](https://0xproject.com/docs/sol-trace).